Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Methodology

 The literature review and grey literature analysis inform the development of two key artefacts.
 Privacy Definition: This is derived by synthesising concepts from the literature review and refining them based on insights from grey literature.
-Technological Guidelines: These are developed by analysing existing privacy-enhancing technologies in CBDCs and evaluating their effectiveness through case studies.
+Technological Guidelines: These are developed by analysing existing privacy-enhancing technologies in CBDCs, comparing them across deployment criteria, and evaluating their effectiveness through case studies.